Freebies Domain

 Network Basic - Continues

-- Media Access Control address (MAC address) is a unique identifier assigned to network adapters, similar to your unique Social Security Number.
+MAC Address - Media Access Control address (MAC address) is a unique identifier assigned to network adapters, similar to your unique Social Security Number.

 Network Card – otherwise known as a network adapter, is a piece of computer hardware that enables computers to communicate to each other.